passivestar/godot-minimal-theme/README.md

 ## Versions

-- For Godot 4.2.x use this version: [1.2.1](https://github.com/passivestar/godot-minimal-theme/releases/tag/1.2.1)
+- For Godot 4.2.x and current 4.3dev5 use this version: [1.2.1](https://github.com/passivestar/godot-minimal-theme/releases/tag/1.2.1)
-- For Godot 4.3.x use this version: [1.3.0](https://github.com/passivestar/godot-minimal-theme/releases/tag/1.3.0)
+- For Godot versions newer than 4.3dev5 use this version: [1.3.0](https://github.com/passivestar/godot-minimal-theme/releases/tag/1.3.0)

 ## Recommended settings